Enum Flags Explained

 NOTE:

-Although C# always allows developers to perform bit operations on enumeration without the FlagsAttribute, Visual Basic (VB.Net) does not.
-So if you are exposing types to other programming languages, then marking enumeration with the FlagsAttribute is a good idea; it also makes it clear that the members of the enumeration are designed to be used together.
+While it is true that C# allows developers to perform bitwise operations on enumerations without explicitly applying the FlagsAttribute, it is important to note that Visual Basic (VB.Net) does not provide this flexibility.
+Therefore, if you are exposing your types to other programming languages or working in a multi-language environment, it is beneficial to mark the enumeration with the FlagsAttribute.
+This practice not only ensures compatibility across languages but also conveys a clear intention that the members of the enumeration are intended to be used together as a collection of flags.